luncliff/coroutine/ReadMe.md

 ### Test

-Test codes are in [test/](./test) directory
+Example/Test codes are in [test/](./test) directory.

 ### Import

 #### Visual Studio Project

 For Visual Studio users, I recommend you to import vcxproj in [modules/win32](./modules/win32).
+But you can use CMake for Visual Studio either.

 #### CMake Project

+Current version doesn't export for CMake's `find_package`.
+Expect there is a higher CMake project which uses this library.

 ```cmake
 add_subdirectory(coroutine)